im-gozmit/NIDAR/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* To all the organizing member of Women Techmakers BVP and Developer Student Clubs - BVP
+* To all the organizing members of Women Techmakers BVP and Developer Student Clubs - BVP
 * To the mentors : Uday Upreti, Arpan Garg and Nakul Garg for the valuable feedback.
+* To Google for always being ready to get anything we searched.